Skip to main content

 Gravitational Force

-Gravitational force is the force of attraction between two masses, calculated as F = mg, where m is the mass and g is the acceleration due to gravity (approximately 9.81 m/s² on Earth).
-For the elevator, this force acts downward and must be considered when calculating the total tension in the cable, as it affects the net force required for upward acceleration.
+Gravitational force is the force exerted by the Earth on an object, calculated as the product of the object's mass and the acceleration due to gravity (approximately 9.81 m/s²).
+For the elevator, this force acts downward and must be considered when calculating the total tension in the cable, as it influences the net force required for the upward acceleration.

 Recommended video: